 - ThermoFun Sweet Chilli Sauce

-- Place all filling ingredients (except wonton wrappers and boiling water) in TM bowl and chop 1 sec / Turbo.
+- Place all filling ingredients (except wonton wrappers and boiling water) into TM bowl and chop 1 sec / Turbo.

 - Scrape down and repeat.